What happens on the day I move out?

 What happens if I’m not out by 7am

-If you are still in the property on your check-out day and the inventory company are not able to conduct your check-out, you will incur a re-visit fee from the inventory company and an additional charge of £60 for us to rearrange your check-out.
-You will also be liable for rent until the property can be formally checked out by the inventory company.
+If you are still in the property on your check-out day and the inventory company are not able to conduct your check-out, you will be due to pay more rent until the property can be formally checked out by the inventory company.
+Please be thoughtful towards the new tenants, we run a tight schedule to get the house ready for them to move in and if you don’t move out on time, this can have a knock on effect.

 Do I need to be there?